cloudflare/cloudflare-docs/content/magic-wan/tutorials/secure-web-gateway.md

 - Branch office is assigned `10.0.1.0/24` network, and Router B is the site router terminating the Anycast GRE or IPsec tunnel
 - Data center is assigned with `172.16.0.0/12` network, and Router C is the site router terminating the Anycast GRE or IPsec tunnel

 Each site's private network has an on-ramp to Cloudflare's Anycast network using Anycast GRE or IPsec tunnels, and the Cloudflare tunnel endpoint IP address is `192.0.2.10`.

 The table below summarizes the Anycast GRE or IPsec tunnel configuration and route table entries for the Magic WAN topology.

-### Configuration examples
 {{<table-wrap>}}

 Tunnel name | Cloudflare GRE endpoint | Customer GRE endpoint | Interface address | MWAN prefix | MWAN next hop | MWAN route priority